'This Is Not Normal': Nutella Riots Hit France After Stores Slash Prices

 Hundreds of French citizens lost their savoir faire on Thursday, driven to desperation by a grocery chain's sudden 70 percent price drop for a jar of Nutella.
 Stories of "Nutella riots" began to spread; videos showed crowds of people shoving and yelling in supermarkets, trying to reach the jars.

 One video showed a throng of people rushing to collect as many jars of Nutella as they could carry.
 The video was titled "Emeute" — a term for a mutiny or rebellion.
-In the footage, a woman is repeatedly heard saying that the situation "is not normal," as people pushed their way to a stack of Nutella jars, leaving behind only crumpled cardboard cartons.
+In the footage, a woman is repeatedly heard saying that the situation "is not normal," as people push their way to a stack of Nutella jars, leaving behind only crumpled cardboard cartons.

 Serieux ??!!
 Tout ça pour du Nutella ?! 😮 #Emeute #Nutella pic.twitter.com/UoNTmK78eE— •KENNY LE BON• (@kennyLebon) January 25, 2018

-The sweet spread, a blend of chocolate and hazelnut, set off bitter feelings after Intermarché slashed the price for a jar of Nutella from 4.50 euros to 1.41 euros — from $5.60 to around $1.75.
+The sweet spread, a blend of chocolate and hazelnut, set off bitter feelings after Intermarché slashed the price for a jar of Nutella from 4.50 euros to 1.41 euros — from $5.60 to about $1.75.

 The result of the sale, says the regional daily Le Progres in the Loire regoin: "riot scenes everywhere."